 Lilly PatientOne representatives have in-depth knowledge of most insurance plans and can let your doctor know what information your plan requires for a prior-authorization request and what the deadlines are for submitting the paperwork.
 Although you and your doctor must submit the request to your insurance company, we can provide guidance along the way.

 Co-pay programs that may help reduce your costs may be available to eligible patients for certain prescribed Lilly Oncology medications.
-Just ask your doctor to select any available co-pay program for your prescribed medication when you apply for Lilly PatientOne services.
-If there isn't a co-pay program available for your prescribed medication, we can provide your doctor with information on charitable co-pay assistance foundations that may be able to help.
+Just ask your doctor to select an available co-pay program for your prescribed medication when you apply for Lilly PatientOne services.
+If there isn't a co-pay program available for your prescribed medication, we can provide your doctor with information on charitable independent patient assistance foundations that may be able to help.
 These organizations are independent of Lilly and have their own eligibility requirements, so you may need to fill out some extra paperwork.

 You are now leaving the LillyPatientOne.com website